 Tire Tread...
 With No Tread

 Or, in other words, NASCAR tires are treadless.
-As a matter of fact, tire tread is necessary so that the tire can evacuate water efficiently and grip irregular surfaces.
+A tire tread is necessary so that the tire can evacuate water efficiently and grip irregular surfaces.
 NASCAR racing events taking place in dry conditions use treadless tires for ultimate grip and speed tenaciousness.

 In this context, bald tires are the best option to provide the highest traction and grip due to their sticky contact with the road surface.
 Such tires are only accepted for specialized races and are not a suitable option for daily driving on regular cars.